 Course title Basic Course of Metrology

-Level of course second cycle
+Level of course first cycle

 Teaching method laboratory course / lecture

 Person responsible for the course Artur Wollek E-mail address to the person Artur.Wollek@zut.edu.pl

-Course code (if applicable) WE-2-06 ECTS points 4
+Course code (if applicable) WE-1-06 ECTS points 4

 Semester winter/summer Language of instruction english

-Hours per week 3 Hours per semester 45
+nours per week Hours per semester 45

-Objectives of the course the results of the r udent learns: typical methods of measurement neasurements, as well as the current state and leasurement systems.
+Objectives of the the results of the n udent learns: typical methods of measurement neasurements, as well as the current state and easurement systems.

-Entry requirements Mathematics, Physics
+Mathematics, Physics ,

-Voltage and current measurement
+, -,- Voltage and current measurement

 Frequency, period and time measurement

-Oscilloscope as a measurement instrument -
+Oscilloscope as a measurement instrument

 Resistance measurement

 Measurement of impedance components

 Measurement methods of compensation

-· ·
+Magnetic measurements

-Magnetic measurements Rotational speed measurement
+Rotational speed measurement

-Strain gouge measurement
+: Strain gouge measurement

+Temperature measurement

-Temperature measurement Pacie concepts of metrology, units and the measurement system, measurement standards
+Basic concepts of metrology, units and the measurement system, measurement standards.

-Course contents Basic concepts of metrology, units and the measurement system, measurement standards.
-Measuring scales.
+Course contents Measuring scales.
 Basic methods of measurement.

-course contents

-Analysis of accuracy of measurement: systematic and random errors, the uncertainty of measurement.
+1 Analysis of accuracy of measurement: systematic and random errors, the uncertainty of measurement.

 Electrical quantities measurement.
 Measurement of the frequency, period and time.

 Measurement of voltage and current.

 Measurement of resistance and impedance.

-Non-electrical quantities measurement.
-Classification of sensors and transducers for measuring non-electrical values.
-Static and dynamic properties of sensors and transducers.
+, values.
+Static and dynamic properties of se rs and transducers for measuring non-electrical ers.

 Temperature measurement methods.

 Measurement of rotational speed.

 Pressure measurements.

 Measurement of the magnetic properties of solids.

 Measuring systems.
-DAQ cards in measuring d DAC converters.
+DAQ cards in measurin systems.
+Software of the measurement sys DAC converters.
 Interfaces in measuring

-systems.
-Software of the measurement sys stems.

-Assessment methods Lecture, Lab
+Lecture.
+Lab ccitio.

-Lectures: grade, Lab: accomplishment of La
+Assessment methods Lectures: grade, Lab: accomplishment of La ıb tasks

-• of uncertainty in measurement, JCGM, 2008
+Evaluation of measurement data - Guide to the expression of uncertainty in measurement, JCGM, 2008

-Recommended 2.
-Northrop R.B., Introduction to instrument
+2. Northrop R.B., Introduction to instrument •

-readings 3.
+Recommended 3.
 Sidor T., Electrical and Electronic Measur

-4. Sydenham P.H., Handbook of Measureme niey & Sons Ltd., 1983
+readings 4.
+Sydenham P.H., Handbook of Measureme

-5. The Metrology Handbook, ASQ Quality Pr d annuariate annuare and translations at the
+5. The Metrology Handbook, ASQ Quality Pr -

+d appropriate sensors and transducers, as well as

 Knowledge The student can choose the typical measurement methods and appropriate sensors and transducers, as well as to assess the usefulness of new solutions for the implementation of the tasks associated with electrical engineering.

-Skills The student can choose the typical measur to assess the usefulness of new solutions for engineering. d appropriate sensors and transducers, as well as ion of the tasks associated with electrical
+Skills The student can choose the typical measur to assess the usefulness of new solutions fo engineering. d appropriate sensors and transducers, as well as on of the tasks associated with electrical